oracle/opengrok/README.txt

    ant checkstyle

-Output from the command will bw stored in the checkstyle directory.
+Output from the command will be stored in the checkstyle directory.

 If you want to install checkstyle some other place than ~/.ant/lib, you can untar the .tar.gz file to a directory, and use the checkstyle.home property